 Remember, breaching any of the above rules could jeopardise the employer’s ability to claim the grant, at least until the end of June when the flexible scheme permits a partial return to work for furloughed staff.

 For information on communication with employees for the purposes of collective and individual redundancy consultation see our guide on how the Coronavirus Job Retention Scheme impacts on redundancy procedures.

 Returning to work

-The scheme has been extended until the end of July on the current basis and on a different basis until the end of October.
-Employees can be moved in and out of furlough on a three week or longer basis.
-You can refer to our Returning to the workplace guide for more information.
+The scheme applies until the end of June on its original basis and on the different flexible basis until the end of October.
+Employees can be moved in and out of furlough and you can refer to our Returning to the workplace guide for more information.

 DISCLAIMER: The materials in this guidance are provided for general information purposes and do not constitute legal or other professional advice.
 While the information is considered to be true and correct at the date of publication, changes in circumstances may impact the accuracy and validity of the information.
 The CIPD is not responsible for any errors or omissions, or for any action or decision taken as a result of using the guidance.
 You should consult a professional adviser for legal or other advice where appropriate.